top of page

 To be eligible for this opportunity, students must commit to one academic year of service, obtain BCI clearance, participate in the interview process, submit their RA or OCPSA applications with the filing fee, and complete the agency training series.

-Becoming Me interns are the foundation of the program, after receiving training and obtaining certification, students begin applying skills they have learned through the training process.
+Becoming Me interns are the foundation of the program.
+After receiving training and obtaining certification, students begin applying the skills they have learned.

 How to Intern with the Organization?